Tisci with his models. Lea is on the far left.

 "the boys"... isn't it obvious why?

 Needless to say, there have been a number of trans women who've modeled at a high level (although to some extent, without revealing their trans background).
-April Ashley was in Vogue and Harper's Bizarre in the early-mid 1960s photographed by iconic photographers like David Bailey.
+April Ashley was in Vogue and Harper's Bazaar in the early-mid 1960s and photographed by iconic photographers like David Bailey.
 Around the same time, Amanda Lear modeled for famous designers like Paco Rabanne, Yves St. Laurent, Mary Quant and Ossie Clark.
 Both were closeted trans women who had performed at the famed Parisian female impersonator club, Le Carrousel, in the late 50s-early 60s.
 Both had considerable rumors floating around about their histories when they were in the modeling business.
 During the 70s and 80s, besides Teri Toye, there were trans models like Lauren Foster, who modeled in various countries' versions of Vogue Magazine and doing runway shows for Yves St. Laurent.

 Lauren Foster in Vogue before being "outted".